 Lewiston Hall Room 222

 I am a sociologist working across the boundaries of medical sociology, feminist science studies, public health and bioethics.
 I am an Assistant Professor of Sociology in the UMA Social Science Program and affiliated at University of Maine Graduate School of Biomedical Science and Engineering and the Center for Outcomes Research & Evaluation at Maine Medical Center Research Institute.
 I also serve on the Ethics Advisory Board at Northern Light Health Eastern Maine Medical Center and co-coordinate the Health Equity Dialogues.

-Before finding medical sociology, I studied Molecular Environmental Biology and volunteered at a feminist health clinic in Oakland, California.
-My experience researching the effects of air pollution on mothers and children in New York City led me to pursue questions about how the environment is conceptualized in biomedicine in my graduate training at UC San Francisco (UCSF).
+Before finding Medical Sociology, I studied Molecular Environmental Biology and volunteered at a feminist health clinic in Oakland, California.
+My experience researching the effects of air pollution on mothers and children in New York City led me to pursue questions about how the environment is conceptualized in biomedicine in my graduate training in Sociology at UC San Francisco (UCSF).
 While a graduate student, I collaborated on several projects on the ethical, legal and social implications of genomics at UCSF, UC Santa Cruz and the Stanford Center for Biomedical Ethics.
 My dissertation examined the bureaucratic re-classification of HIV as a chronic disease within U.S. healthcare and policy and its impact on the ways healthcare providers, patient navigators and patients provided and experienced HIV care in a large urban California county.